hyperupcall/blog/content/post/web development a year later.md

 * Data structures
 * TeX / LaTeX

 Hopefully I'm not falling prey to the Dunning-Kruger effect - I'll be the first to admit that this list is probably sorted mostly based on relative (predicted) topical skill differences, or predicted time-to-learn values.
 But what are goals if they're not wrong sometimes?
 I guess until I dive into these topics, I won't know for sure how much I'll want to know.
-I'll be sure to block about some of my learning experiences.
+I'll be sure to blog about some of my learning experiences.